FAQ - September 10 Flooding FAQs

 DC Water is conducting a review of this wet weather event to determine the causes of property and surface flooding in impacted areas of the District.
 Once that report is written, DC Water will share the results with all residents and with other District agencies and we will post it on our website.

-DC Water is continuing to modernize and rehabilitate its sewer and pump station infrastructure every year.
+More long-term, DC Water is continuing to modernize and rehabilitate its sewer and pump station infrastructure every year.
 The city inherited a very old system from the federal government and we work every year to invest in reliability and other improvements.
 In addition, the Clean Rivers Project is steadily reducing flooding incidents and as additional tunnels come on line in 2023 and 2030 there should be even more reduction in overflows and flooding.
 The First Street Tunnel in Bloomingdale and the lower leg of the Anacostia Tunnel are both in operation and are functioning as overflow storage during heavy rains.
 For example, the Anacostia tunnel can hold more than 100 million gallons of sewage and stormwater and the First Street tunnel can hold 8 million gallons.

 The District of Columbia Homeland Security and Emergency Management Agency and the Mayor's Office of Community Relations are canvassing impacted neighborhoods to gather information about the scope of resident damage.
 They encourage residents who have not yet completed a damage survey to complete it as soon as possible.
 You can find the link here: https://arcg.is/WSmrr.